scellecs/morpeh/README.md

 ####  🧨 Unity Jobs And Burst

+> [!IMPORTANT]
-> 💡 Supported only in Unity.
+> Supported only in Unity.
 Subjected to further improvements and modifications.

 You can convert `Filter<T>` to `NativeFilter<TNative>` which allows you to do component-based manipulations inside a Job.
 Conversion of `Stash<T>` to `NativeStash<TNative>` allows you to operate on components based on entity ids.